Why Are Shower Curtains Psycho, Anyway?

 Yes, the Cling is a Thing!

 Standing tall at 6'3", I often felt cramped in my shower.
 Turns out I wasn't alone -- not in a Psycho kind of way -- but that millions of bathers also suffer the daily shower curtain attack!

 Too long have shower curtains crowded our space!
 Too long has the dreaded shower curtain effect brought that cold, wet curtain up against our bodies!

 Today, we push back.

-Naturally, the idea came while standing in the shower: I wondered how I could curve the curtain, not the rod?
-After all, the curved rod was such an expense and remodeling hassle!
+Naturally, my idea came while standing in the shower: I wondered how I could curve the curtain, not the rod?
+After all, the curved shower rod was such an expense and remodeling hassle!
 That was my Eureka Moment (see full story).
 I created the SPACE® Expanding Shower System -- and a solution to the shower curtain effect was born.

 Why Do Curtains Cling, Anyway?

 We've all experienced the dreaded shower curtain effect: you turn on your shower and the cold wet curtain clings to your body.
 Waterflow in your shower causes airflows, whereby air tends to follow behind each water droplet as it zips though the air.
 So the air from the outside is trying to get inside to follow the rapid waterflow.
 Since you’re standing in a 3-walled enclosure, the only way the outside air can get inside your shower is by going under or around your curtain.
 That’s why the curtain swells inwards and clings to you.

 If you’re really curious about why water causes airflow, and why that, in turn, causes annoying curtain cling, look up “Bernoulli Principle”.
 It’s the same theory of fluid dynamics that makes a plane wing fly: high air pressure on one side, low air pressure on the other.